 Children love personalizing things.
 Here’s a fun way to let your kids learn about packaging.
 Replace your favorite package with your very own design.
 For inspiration, go through your pantry and find a few packages of food that your child enjoys.
 See what they have in common.
 Talk about the way the words are placed or what type of image is used in the package.
 Notice the colors used to represent different types of food.

-Often people are introduced to graphic design later in life, for example when when they undertake a college course, or they need a logo created and that’s when they realize how important even the basics of graphic designing are.
-It will not only help your children with their projects and work but also elevate their career to a new height.
+Often people are introduced to graphic design later in life, for example, when they undertake a college course, or they need a logo created and that’s when they realize how important even the basics of graphic designing are.
+It will not only help your children with their projects and work but also elevate their careers to a new height.
 Get your kids designing not just graphics, but a promising future as well.